tekendra89/Sky-Unifier-NASA/README.md

 📽️ Check out our Google Slides presentation for the project by clicking [HERE](https://docs.google.com/presentation/d/1MV_70bZ28MmAI48bAvA5TX48CvUPa-vh/edit?usp=sharing&ouid=108385564377944947346&rtpof=true&sd=true)  (no login required.)

+🎥 Check out our video demonstration for the project by clicking [HERE](https://youtu.be/Ob8ioeTKRCY?si=zrKvHkNWpivZkLHI)

 "We kindly request fellow participants to respect the originality of our work and refrain from copying any part of our project.
 Our team has put in a lot of effort and creativity to develop this idea, and we encourage everyone to showcase their unique contributions."

 Thanks ❤️ for taking the time to go through this.